NixNeovim/NixNeovimPlugins/README.md

 ```

-You can add the packages to your vim/neovim config.
-For example you can use [nixvim](https://github.com/jooooscha/nixvim) or you can override the neovim package:
+Finally, you can add the packages to your vim/neovim config.
+For example you can use [nixvim](https://github.com/jooooscha/nixvim) or you can add the plugins directly:

 ```
  programs.neovim = {